 CTE Faculty Fellows support Bryant’s mission of Academic Excellence by increasing the capacity of the CTE to carry out existing and expanded activities while engaging in professional development in collaboration with faculty colleagues.
 Through inquiry and exploration of new pedagogical practices in their own classes, they create new educational development opportunities and resources to support teaching excellence among colleagues.
 Fellows lead and participate in activities that range from helping colleagues think about designing a new course, redesigning an existing course, implementing a new instructional strategy, and/or resolving an ongoing classroom/course issue.
 It can be in the form of one-on-one consultations, classroom observations, workshops, and/or other engagements depending on a Fellow’s specific interests.
 Fellows are viewed as experts in their fields and have been recognized for teaching innovation and excellence.
-The CTE expects to appoint 6 Fellows (3 each from College of Arts and Sciences and College of Business), with the first cohort expected to start in January 2020.
+The CTE celebrates 6 inaugural fellows appointed in February 2020.

 Fellows will engage in a variety of activities:

 - Developing and delivering workshops to faculty on topics that are of interdisciplinary pedagogical interest, such as innovative teaching strategies and methods, approaches to assessment, student engagement techniques, collaborative learning, etc. These can range from short “brown bag” presentations on pedagogy or longer hands-on sessions.

 - Through regular activities such as peer mentorship, classroom observations, reading groups, learning communities, etc., provide leadership and community building among faculty colleagues, and assist with the dissemination of best practices for teaching across all Bryant programs.